 Bottom Line Up Front

 Start with Acorns if you want zero decisions and automatic investing.
 Use Robinhood or Fidelity if you want to learn by doing with self-directed investing.
 Betterment is the best step-up once you have $1,000+ and want expert-level portfolio management.
 All five platforms let you start with as little as $1 — the barrier to entry has never been lower.
+If you're not sure where to begin, our step-by-step beginner's guide to investing walks through the exact order of operations: emergency fund, 401(k) match, Roth IRA, then index funds.

 Why Now Is the Perfect Time for Beginners to Start Investing